mozilla/ichnaea/docs/import_export.rst

 ``averageSignal``

     Average signal strength for the cell.
-An integer value, in Arbitrary Strength Units (ASU), which are interpreted in different ways depending on the cell network.
+An integer value, in dBm.
+For example, `23`.